The logo dubious pulchritude may be seen in its full form on the right here, also with a click.

-Now, without going into matters of the meaning of life, or the spoken lore on WWII and British losses — invaluable for those hard of reading — let me focus on the statistics and implications.
+Without going into matters like the meaning of life, or the spoken lore on WWII and British losses — invaluable for those hard of reading — let me think text, statistics, and implications.

-The site has about 50 thousand ‘likes’.
+The site has about 50 thousand “likes”.
 Taking the British population alone, that would make about 50 thousand functionally illiterate, among about 63 million people.
 Some might say it is not so bad, it is not even one percent.
-Still, you’d better ‘think literacy’, going to the UK: the guys wouldn’t have had the UK flag their capriccio, if it were not permitted.
+Still, you’d better think literacy, going to the UK: the guys wouldn’t have had the UK flag their capriccio, if it were not permitted.
 More, such odd types tend to occupy big towns.

 Try for a plain passport photo, that is, without brooches, scarves, ties, anything you do not always carry.
 The piffle shows the guys’ attention to picture specifics. ;)

 Remember to wave your hand, getting a taxi.
 It is a simple, therefore legible gesture.
 Try to get a map with statues and other tourist attractions in large icons.
 It is better to take a walk from the National Museum than end up the Piccadilly, owing to small print. ;)

 In hotels, always tick the boxes.
-At best, you ask for those straight, should you be provided with a form without boxes to tick. ;)
+Ask for those straight, should you be provided with a form without boxes to tick. ;)

-When it comes to mailing letters, get the recorded: they have ID strips.
+Mailing letters, get the recorded: they have ID strips.
 Seeking directions, approach people with newspapers: there are odds they can read them.
-Never ever leave your books or papers, especially open: they might be taken for other utilities. ;)
+Never ever leave your books or papers open: they might be taken for other utilities. ;)